polysyllabic/chaos/docs/chaosface.md

 exact name of the redemption you created in the "Points Reward Title" field.
 (The default name is 'Chaos Credit').

-If your PubSub token is entered, any channel-points redemptions done while the chatbot is active will be recorded automatically.
+If your EventSub token is entered, any channel-points redemptions done while the chatbot is active will be recorded automatically.
 Note, however, that if you choose to leave this redemption active when you are not running the chatbot and someone redeems that reward, you will need either to give credits for those redemptions manually (with `!addcredits`) or to refund